-The Graduate School of the University of Colorado Boulder will host its inaugural Three Minute Thesis (3MT) competition on Tuesday, Feb.
-20, from 3:00 p.m. to 5:00 p.m., in the UMC Glenn Miller Ballroom.
-Competitors will describe their thesis in three minutes, using only one static slide, in front of a panel of four judges and a live audience.
+The Graduate School will host its second annual Three Minute Thesis (3MT) competition on Friday, Feb.
+1, in the UMC 235, from 3:00 p.m. to 5:00 p.m.
+Competitors will describe their research in three minutes, using only one static slide, in front of a panel of judges and a live audience.
 This event is free and open to the public.

-The first-place winner will receive $1,500 in research funds and the opportunity to represent the university at the Western Association of Graduate Schools (WAGS) competition on March 21 in Las Vegas, Nevada.
+The first-place winner will receive $1,500 in research funds and the opportunity to represent the university at the Western Association of Graduate Schools (WAGS) competition in Tucson, AZ, in early March 2019.
 The Graduate School will provide the funding for this trip.
 The runner-up will receive $750 in research funds, and the People’s Choice winner will receive $500 in research funds.
 All winners will receive a video of their 3MT presentation.